Anxhul10/primitive-snake-game/README.md

 # primitive-snake-game
-old snake game created using python
+Old snake game created using python , good for beginner projects in python .
+To run this game :-
+1.open main.py in any ide
+2.Run